-Barack Obama's Lesson In The Lost Art of The Love Letter
+Barack Obama’s Lesson in the Lost Art of the Love Letter

 There’s no doubt that letter writing is a lost art, mostly reserved for the occasional handwritten thank-you note or condolences for grieving loved ones.

-This isn’t to discount the marvels of email, which instantly connecting people all over the world and is conducive to our face-paced lives.
+This isn’t to discount the marvels of email, which instantly connects people all over the world and is conducive to our fast-paced lives.

 But the differences between digital letters and handwritten ones fall in line with a broader cultural shift away from reading print to reading on screens.
 For many people, print vs. digital reading is still a matter of personal preference.
 But most of us have grown accustomed to consuming information instantly in digital formats.